Getting Started with Kite and Solana Kit

 What is Solana Kit?

-is a low-level library for interacting with the Solana blockchain.
+@solana/kit is a low-level library for interacting with the Solana blockchain.
 It is a collection of functions for creating tools that will create transactions.

-, you run a series of instructions to create a token, sign it, get a recent blockhash, send the transaction, and wait for confirmation.
+Think of making a token.
+In Kite, you make a token.
+In @solana/kit, you run a series of instructions to create a token, sign it, get a recent blockhash, send the transaction, and wait for confirmation.

-Kite uses the same types as @solana/kit
+Kite uses the same types as @solana/kit.

-is by Anza, and replaces the @solana/web3.js
+@solana/kit is by Anza, and replaces the @solana/web3.js library.

 Can I make my own programs / smart contracts with Kite and Kit?